Index of Images, Roman Coins: Republic and Principate: Barbara F. McManus

 Copenhagen, National Museum.
 Credits: Barbara McManus, 2008

-Keywords: coin; triumvirate
+Keywords: coin; Second Triumvirate

 silver drachm of Mark Antony, minted at Antioch, 40-31 BCE